blackhawk005/C.E.L.T_plus/CONTRIBUTING.md

-# Contributing to SENG20-G19 SE_Project1
+# Contributing to C.E.L.T_Plus

-Follow the set of guidelines below to contribute to SENG20-G19 SE_Project1!
+Follow the set of guidelines below to contribute to C.E.L.T_Plus.
+These are guidelines, not rules.
+Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct

 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to sbangal2@ncsu.edu.
+Please report unacceptable behavior to celtplus63@gmail.com

 Prerequistes required before starting this project

 1. Must be a graduate student at NC State University
-2. Must be a student in Software Engineering Course in Fall 2020
+2. Must be a student in Software Engineering Course in Fall 2023
 3. Have proficiency in Python and Django

 ## How can I Contribute -

 ### Reporting Bugs

-This section guides you through submitting a bug report for SENG20-G19 SE_Project1.
+This section guides you through submitting a bug report for C.E.L.T_Plus.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior and find related reports.

 Before Submitting A Bug Report